LajosPolya/aws-cdk-templates/deploy-nlb-with-ecs-fargate/README.md

 This deploys a Network Load Balancer which can be used to communicate with an HTTP server on two ECS Fargate tasks.
 If deploying [micronaut-api](../api/README.md) then once deployed you may access the `/health` endpoint by the Network Load Balancer's public DNS which is exported by the CDK and therefore printed to the CLI when the app is deployed.

+> **Warning** After the deployment completes the NLB may take a few extra minutes to come online.

 ### cURL

 `curl --location 'http://<nlb_dns>:80/health'`